 6 Treatment Refusal Form treatment, a "Refusal of Treatment Form" Individual Facilities will also require their own reporting and treatment.
 Individual Facilities will also require their own reporting and treatment.
 Individual Facilities will also require their own reporting and treatment.
-Individual Facilities will also require their own reporting and treatment.
 If student refuses treatment, a "Refusal of Treatment Form" must be completed by attending clinician and student and filed with the NYCPM "Incident Report."
 7 Counseling Counseling provided by appropriate personnel of facility to source individual and student.
-Counselin
+Counselin 1